Worcester boiler low pressure gauge

 Old leaking radiator valve

-If it loses air (quite common), then your boiler pressure will rise too high when you turn the heating on, causing it to reach over 3 bar of pressure.
-This will cause the pressure relief valve (safety device), to release all the water (pressure) outside and take your pressure to 0 bar on the pressure gauge.
-This is why your boiler is losing pressure.
+The expansion vessel should be full of air, so when the heating is on it takes some of the pressure increase away from the radiators and pipes.
+If it loses air (quite common), your boiler pressure will rise too high when you turn the heating on, causing it to reach over 3 bar of pressure.
+This will cause the pressure relief valve safety device to release all the water (pressure) outside and take your pressure gauge to 0.

 Recharging Worcester boiler expansion vessel